asyncapi/training/VIDEO_2_SCRIPT.md

 - **Affordable**: the development cost is low compared to other architectures.

-Some of the problems with this type of architecture are scalability and onboarding difficulty for developers.
-This has caused this type of software development to stop being used in many projects despite its advantages.
+Some disadvantages of the monolithic architecture are associated with scalability and developer onboarding, which has discouraged the software community from using the monolithic architecture in their projects despite its benefits.

 ### Microservices architecture

-Microservices architecture is a software application development method that works as a set of small services that run independently and autonomously, providing complete functionality.
-In it, each microservice is a code that can be in a different programming language, and that performs a specific function.
+Microservices architecture is a method for developing software applications that consist of small, autonomous services.
+Each microservice's code can be written in a different language and perform specific functions.

 Microservices communicate with each other through APIs and have their own storage systems which avoids overloading and crashing the application.